salvatore-abello/CTF-Writeups/B01lers CTF - 2023/writeup.md

 nc ezclass.bctf23-codelab.kctf.cloud 1337
 ```

-This challenge, was my favorite.
+This challenge was my favorite.
 Thanks to the organizers for this wonderful CTF!

 ## Overview
 This challenge talks about a service that gives us the possibility to create and run classes.